Authentication Vault

 Viewing the records

-and the following Authentication Vault configuration:
+1. Configure the Authentication Vault

 - Time to live (TTL)/Unit: 2 Days